EinsteinIsekai/Term-project/README.md

 Tetris Game:
-It is a java implementatino of Tetris Game.
+It is a Java implementation of Tetris Game.
-Need java 11 to be installed.
+Need Java 11 to be installed.

 “Main.java” is the main class.
 “Piece.java” is the data model for this game.